quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/Readme.md

 Copy the files to a new folder named **test** with the command `cp [file/folder to be copied] [destination folder]`.
-TIP: you can use `*` as a wildcard to choose all files with a certain suffix, i.e. “*.fastq” or “*.fq” If you are in your homespace you can do this, however if you are already inside the test folder then you can use "." to mean "this folder"
+TIP: you can use `*` as a wildcard to choose all files with a certain suffix, i.e. “*.fastq” or “*.fq” If you are in your home folder you can do this, however if you are already inside the test folder then you can use "." to mean "this folder"
 ```
 cp -R /home/Share/Linux-exercises/* test/
 ```